Nazmul Hossain Milon

 Nazmul Hossain (born 11 September 1987), commonly referred to as Nazmul Hossain Milon is a Bangladeshi cricketer.
 He is a right-handed batsman and right-arm medium bowler and has represented Dhaka Division and Sylhet Division in first-class.

 Career overview

-In the 2005–6 season he played for the Bangladesh national under-19 cricket team in both one day international and limited overs matches.
+In the 2005–6 season, he played for the Bangladesh national under-19 cricket team in both one day international and limited overs matches.

 Hossain made his first-class debut for Dhaka Division in February 2007 and scored one first-class fifty in his maiden season, an unbeaten 65 against Khulna Division.
-His best performance in one day cricket came in April 2007 against Rajshahi Division, batting at number 8 Hossain scored 144 off just 89 an innings including 11 fours and 9 sixes.
+His best performance in one day cricket came in April 2007 against Rajshahi Division, when batting at number 8 Hossain scored 144 off just 89 balls in an innings that included 11 fours and 9 sixes.